I am the Sword, deadly against all weapons.

 You can read more information about these masters at their respective Wiktenauer pages,

-The English Long sword tradition is studied far less commonly than Italian or German, but is still worth mentioning for the interested student to gain a complete understanding of what material is available.
+The English Long sword tradition is studied in HEMA far less commonly than Italian or German, but is still worth mentioning for the interested student to gain a complete understanding of what material is available.

 Additional Manuscript 39564, Cottonian Titus A XXV, and Harleian MS 3542 are believed to be the some of the only surviving martial arts texts of medieval England.
 All three were written sometime before 1500.
 A copy of these manuscripts were translated and published under Paladin Press.